Thousands evacuated in India and Pakistan as Cyclone Biparjoy approaches

 “We have shifted 20,580 people from Gujarat’s coastal districts and moved them to relief camps where they will be provided with food, drinking water and other essential material,” said C. C. Patel, director of relief in the Gujarat state government.

 Authorities also banned gatherings along the beaches and shorelines during the cyclone.
 All ports, including two of India’s largest, Mundra and Kandla, have been shut down as a precaution.

-In Mumbai, in the neighboring state of Maharasthra, beaches were closed during high tide.
+In Mumbai, in the neighboring state of Maharasthra, four boys were washed away by high tide off Juhu Beach on Monday evening.
+One body was recovered and search and rescue operations were ongoing for the three others, officials said.
+Authorities had closed the Mumbai beaches during high tide.

 Fishermen in both countries have been asked to stay ashore and move their boats to safer locations.